Victory Capital Management Inc. Sells 19,465 Shares of Upstart Holdings, Inc. (NASDAQ:UPST)

 Victory Capital Management Inc. reduced its position in shares of Upstart Holdings, Inc. (NASDAQ:UPST) by 67.3% in the second quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
 The firm owned 9,452 shares of the company’s stock after selling 19,465 shares during the quarter.
 Victory Capital Management Inc.’s holdings in Upstart were worth $1,181,000 as of its most recent SEC filing.

-Other institutional investors have also recently added to or reduced their stakes in the company.
-Rhumbline Advisers bought a new stake in shares of Upstart during the 1st quarter valued at about $1,830,000.
-California State Teachers Retirement System bought a new stake in shares of Upstart during the 1st quarter valued at about $3,154,000.
-Strategic Family Wealth Counselors L.L.C. bought a new stake in shares of Upstart during the 2nd quarter valued at about $998,000.
-Souders Financial Advisors bought a new stake in shares of Upstart during the 1st quarter valued at about $511,000.
-Finally, Optimum Investment Advisors grew its stake in shares of Upstart by 360.0% during the 2nd quarter.
-Optimum Investment Advisors now owns 460 shares of the company’s stock valued at $57,000 after purchasing an additional 360 shares during the period.
-Institutional investors and hedge funds own 47.59% of the company’s stock.
+Other hedge funds also recently bought and sold shares of the company.
+Rhumbline Advisers purchased a new position in shares of Upstart during the 1st quarter valued at about $1,830,000.
+California State Teachers Retirement System purchased a new position in shares of Upstart during the 1st quarter valued at about $3,154,000.
+Strategic Family Wealth Counselors L.L.C. purchased a new position in shares of Upstart during the 2nd quarter valued at about $998,000.
+Souders Financial Advisors purchased a new position in shares of Upstart during the 1st quarter valued at about $511,000.
+Finally, Optimum Investment Advisors lifted its position in shares of Upstart by 360.0% during the 2nd quarter.
+Optimum Investment Advisors now owns 460 shares of the company’s stock valued at $57,000 after buying an additional 360 shares in the last quarter.
+47.59% of the stock is currently owned by hedge funds and other institutional investors.

-Upstart (NASDAQ:UPST) last posted its quarterly earnings results on Tuesday, August 10th.
-The company reported $0.62 EPS for the quarter, topping the Zacks’ consensus estimate of $0.25 by $0.37.
-The business had revenue of $193.95 million during the quarter, compared to analysts’ expectations of $157.75 million.
-Upstart’s revenue was up 1017.7% on a year-over-year basis.
-As a group, equities analysts forecast that Upstart Holdings, Inc. will post 0.87 earnings per share for the current year.
+Upstart (NASDAQ:UPST) last released its earnings results on Tuesday, August 10th.
+The company reported $0.62 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.25 by $0.37.
+The company had revenue of $193.95 million for the quarter, compared to the consensus estimate of $157.75 million.
+Upstart’s quarterly revenue was up 1017.7% on a year-over-year basis.
+As a group, equities analysts forecast that Upstart Holdings, Inc. will post 0.87 EPS for the current fiscal year.

-In other news, General Counsel Alison Nicoll sold 22,500 shares of the business’s stock in a transaction that occurred on Wednesday, August 18th.
-The stock was sold at an average price of $213.93, for a total transaction of $4,813,425.00.
+In other news, General Counsel Alison Nicoll sold 22,500 shares of the business’s stock in a transaction that occurred on Wednesday, September 8th.
+The stock was sold at an average price of $269.75, for a total transaction of $6,069,375.00.
 The transaction was disclosed in a filing with the SEC, which is accessible through this link.
 Also, insider Natalia Mirgorodskaya sold 267 shares of the business’s stock in a transaction that occurred on Friday, August 20th.
 The shares were sold at an average price of $195.64, for a total value of $52,235.88.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 1,876,466 shares of company stock worth $383,267,700 over the last ninety days.
-Insiders own 25.20% of the company’s stock.
+In the last three months, insiders have sold 1,876,466 shares of company stock worth $383,267,700.
+Corporate insiders own 25.20% of the company’s stock.

 Upstart Company Profile